Acidulem: Colonic pH complex

 While a stool test is the best way to test the microbiome, there are 3 ways to test at home.
 Your need for toilet paper, the presence of gas and stool pH.
 If any of these values are out of balance, the microbiome may need help.

-In order for good bacteria to be able to kill or suppress bad bacteria, stool ph must be 6.5 or below (5.7 is optimal).
+Optimal stool pH is ~5.7.
 Use these ph papers to test your stool ph.
 Press the paper to a damp part of the stool.
 If the stool is dry, split the stool and sample from the center.
 If feces sticks to the paper, brush it off with paper towel.
 Paper must show dampness to read.
 Choose the darkest color that appears and check against color code.
 Dark blue is 8 or more.
+PH papers are sensitive to humidity, so keep in a ziplock bag when not using.

 No healthy animal soils itself.
 When your microbiome is healthy, you won’t need toilet paper.
 The more toilet paper you need, the more support your microbiome may need